CXwudi/vocadb-video-downloader/README.md

 Aim to provide the following features:

-* Support youtube, niconico, bilibili and any future website support
+* Support Youtube, Niconico, Bilibili and any future website support
-* Able to download vocaloid PV from sites mentioned above
+* Able to download Vocaloid PV from sites mentioned above
-* Able to extract audio from vocaloid PV and imbed thumbnail and tags information from VocaDB
+* Able to extract audio from Vocaloid PV and embed thumbnail and tags information from VocaDB

 The project is currently under the developing stage...